Introduction to early childhood education

 What do I need to apply

-To be admitted to this program, admissions departments require a bachelor’s degree in a related field.
+To be admitted to this program, admissions departments require a bachelor’s degree in early childhood education or a related field.
 Many applicants have an undergraduate degree in child development, early childhood education or psychology.
 If have a degree in an unrelated field, you need to complete prerequisite courses before you apply.
 This shows the department that you have the academic knowledge required to enter the program.

 Many institutions also require personal statements, academic references and GRE scores.
 Applications are filled in on the department’s website, and applicants usually receive a response in 6-8 weeks.